kevinkucharczyk/embercamp-2017/README.md

 # Embercamp 2017
-A collection of links that cover what happened during EmberCamp 2017
+A collection of links, interesting information that cover what happened during EmberCamp 2017 in London

 ### Photos